A Guide to RISC OS Versions

 Details of the hardware (and emulators) that RISC OS will run on can be found in our guide to RISC OS hardware.

 When will it be available for ‘normal’ hardware?

 Due to its dependence on the ARM processor, RISC OS is never likely to end up running natively on mainstream computer hardware.
 In practice, due to the availability of emulators like Virtual Acorn and RPCEmu, this is no longer a real issue.

 What does “ROM-based” mean?

 RISC OS is a ROM-based system, which means that the OS itself is stored on physical memory chips inside the computer.
-On all but the latest machines, these are Read Only Memory (ROM) – this used to mean that upgrading the OS required the use of a screwdriver.
+Back in the 1990s, these were Read Only Memory (ROM) – which used to mean that upgrading the OS required the use of a screwdriver.

 Those emulating a RISC OS system using Virtual Acorn, RPCEmu or similar don’t need to worry about the ROM issue at all: on such systems, the ROMs are simply stored as files on the hard disc of the native Windows, Mac OS or Linux system.

 For space reasons, this guide to the versions of RISC OS is only an introduction – at least as far as the history of the OS is concerned.
 Much more detailed information can be found on the following sites.